-I have never been fond of this flower, it is a “different” looking flower, it reminds me of spiders for some reason, but the taste of the fruit is something else.
-Passiflora or Passion Flower is a vine or shrub from the family of Passifloraceae plants.
-Passiflora is a herbaceous, evergreen plant native to Central America and Mexico as well as Southeast Asia and Oceania.
-Passiflora is also known as maypops.
+I have never been fond of this flower.
+It is “different” looking.
+It reminds me of a large spider for some reason.
+But the taste of the fruit is something else.
+Passiflora or Passion Flower is a vine or shrub.
+It is from the Passifloraceae family of plants.
+Passiflora is a herbaceous plant.
+It is evergreen.
+Passiflora is native to Central America and Mexico as well as Southeast Asia and Oceania.
+Passiflora is also known as Maypops.

-Generally, Passiflora thrives in a moderately fertile, well-drained soil and you can plant it in full sun but with some shelter.
-Passiflora is not fussy about the type of soil both alkaline and acid soils are fine.
+Grow it in full sun.
+Provide some shelter.
+Passiflora thrives in moderately fertile, well-drained soil.
+Passiflora is not fussy about the type of soil, both alkaline and acid soils are fine.
 Sheltering these plants helps them stay protected in the winter since, after all, they are tropical plants.
-Plus if it has too much sun it could scorch the leaves, remember to cut dried or scorched leaves in early spring.
+Too much sun can scorch the leaves.
+Trim dried or scorched leaves in early spring.

 Passiflora plants can be prone to aphids, mealybug, or whitefly as well as Cucumber mosaic virus.